pyqtgraph/pyqtgraph/doc/source/how_to_use.rst

             """Plotting functions used by this package"""
             import local_pyqtgraph.pyqtgraph as pg  # be sure to use the local subpackage
                                                     # rather than any globally-installed
-                                                    # versions.
+                                                    # version.
             def my_plot_function(*data):
                 pg.plot(*data)

-Use ``git checkout pyqtgraph-x.x.x`` to select a specific version of the repository, or use ``git pull`` to pull pyqtgraph updates from upstream (see the git documentation for more information).
-If we do not plan to make use of git's versioning features, adding the option ``--depth 1`` to the ``git clone`` command retrieves only the latest version.
+Use ``git checkout pyqtgraph-x.x.x`` to select a specific library version from the repository, or use ``git pull`` to pull pyqtgraph updates from upstream (see the git documentation for more information).
+If you do not plan to make use of git's versioning features, adding the option ``--depth 1`` to the ``git clone`` command retrieves only the latest version.

 For projects that already use git for code control, it is also possible to include pyqtgraph as a git subtree within your own repository.
 The major advantage to this approach is that, in addition to being able to pull pyqtgraph updates from the upstream repository, it is also possible to commit your local pyqtgraph changes into the project repository and push those changes upstream::